Segment the imagery

 - Close the table.

 You now have the area of impervious surfaces per parcel, but only in a stand-alone table.
-Next, you'll join the stand-alone table to the Parcels attribute table.
+Next, you will join the stand-alone table to the Parcels attribute table.
 A table join updates the input table with the attributes from another table based on a common attribute field.
-Because you created the Impervious_Area table with the Parcel_ID field from the Parcels layer, you'll perform the join based on that field.
+Because you created the Impervious_Area table with the Parcel_ID field from the Parcels layer, you will perform the join based on that field.

 - In the Tasks pane, for Input Table, choose the Parcels layer.